python-platonic/platonic.tools/docs/supplementals/ddd.md

 > Repository also supports the objective of achieving a clean separation and one-way dependency between the domain and data mapping layers.

 Quoted from: [Thoughtworks → Patterns of Enterprise Application Architecture → Repository](https://martinfowler.com/eaaCatalog/repository.html).

+### Alternatives

+[Dapr](https://dapr.io/) is a cloud-native application framework from Microsoft.
+Seems to abstract things like PubSub, key-value storages and remote procedure calls.
+Here is a [Python SDK example](https://github.com/dapr/python-sdk/blob/master/examples/w3c-tracing/invoke-caller.py).

+- Does not involve Python typing;
+- Is a framework, not a library.
+I prefer libraries because they do not impose any hard-wired architecture patterns upon you.